jacquelinecarroll/jacquelinecarroll/README.md

   -Then I started coding and extracting the fields needed for each of the 8 program reports -I had to parse the data with every part of the columns to get the information -After that I just had to meet the conditions for each of the programs to find and print the specific instructions
-## The total time for me to complete this part of the assignment was a couple days since I spread it however, it didn't take long to use beautiful soup and after understanding it, it became easier to use
+## The total time
+  - For me to complete this part of the assignment iy was a couple days since I spread it however, it didn't take long to use beautiful soup and after understanding it, it became easier to use

 # ScrapeGraphAI